-If your team lacks technical experience, then there’s a good chance they will also be unfamiliar with science and engineering culture.
-Since scientists and engineers probably make up a sizable chunk of your audience, well… you can start to see where there might be some disconnect.
+If your team lacks technical experience, they’re probably also unfamiliar with STEM culture.
+Since scientists and engineers likely make up a big chunk of your audience, well… you can start to see the disconnect.

-There’s also a significant component of your audience that could be non-technical — executives and upper management (read: decision makers), government officials, investors, etc. It is crucial that your team understands what motivates both segments, as one will often work with the other to make product selections and business decisions.
+There’s also a significant component of your audience that could be non-technical — executives and other decision makers, government officials, investors, etc. It is crucial that your team understands what motivates each segment, as one will often work with the other to make product selections and business decisions.

 Solution: Get them plugged in to your technical and business communities

 Trade shows and conferences can be beneficial as well, but they require significant time away from the office, along with travel and lodging expenses.
-And if a member of your team doesn’t have a specific support role to fulfill while they’re there, they can start to get really bored really quickly.
+And if a member of your team doesn’t have a specific support role to fill while they’re there, they can get bored pretty quickly.
 That said, it’s usually a good thing to experience at least once, just to see the dynamic of several industry players in one location.

 3. They don’t think like business owners

-The business owner mindset may not seem intuitive at first since your marketing team is, after all, made up of employees and not business owners.
-But the paradigm from which your marketing team is operating can have a massive affect on the work they produce, and ultimately will affect the growth you can expect from your marketing investment.
+The business owner mindset may not seem intuitive at first since your marketing team is made up of employees after all, and not business owners.
+But the paradigm in which your marketing team is operating can have a massive affect on the work they produce, and ultimately will affect the growth you can expect from your marketing investment.

 Picture two different teams, Team A and Team B.

-If you see marketing as simply a “service organization” that cranks out random pieces of collateral or throws together last-minute presentations for your key account meetings, then all you really need is a collection of people (Team A) who do whatever you tell them.
+If you see marketing as simply a “service organization” that cranks out basic collateral or throws together last-minute presentations for your key account meetings, then all you really need is a collection of interns who do whatever you tell them.

-But if you are a savvy business owner, you know that marketing represents a strategic investment that, if done right, will generate multiples of growth in return.
-And for that, you need a team that takes some pride in ownership of your investment.
+But if you are a savvy business owner, you know that marketing represents a strategic investment that can generate multiples of growth in return.
+And for that, you need a team that takes some pride of ownership in your investment.